scoobster17/linkleader/README.md

 There are similar apps on the market, but I wanted to see if I could create it myself.
 It's quick and dirty, not at all optimised/clean/efficient/production-ready, but it's a POC nonetheless.
 If you want to know the optimisations I have in mind, feel free to ask!

-This was built exclusively for Chrome on MacOS.
+This was built on MacOS Ventura, exclusively for Chrome.

 ## How It Works